kaz-utashiro/optex-msdoc/README.md

 or _xlsx_ files by node representing its text information.
 File itself is not altered.

-For examle, you can check the text difference between ms word files like this:
+For example, you can check the text difference between MS word files like this:

     $ optex diff -Mmsdoc OLD.docx NEW.docx